Driving to Big White - Day Parking is Free!

 Skiers who need rentals or other equipment should park in Happy Valley and take a free gondola ride on Lara's Gondola to the Village, where our main tickets office, rentals, retail and other services are located.

-Overnight Parking & RV Parking
+Overnight Parking & RV Parking - PERMIT ONLY

 For road clearing, snow removal, inquiries and general feedback, please contact AIM Roads at: 1.866.222.4204